8 ideas for celebrating 4/20 where cannabis is illegalElizabeth EnochsApril 16, 2020

 And there’s definitely a lot to celebrate.
-Both Missouri and Utah voted to legalize medical cannabis in the 2018 midterm elections, and Michigan voted to legalize adult use.
+Illinois and Michigan have adult-use legalization.
+State regulators have deemed legal cannabis essential amid the coronavirus crisis.
 On top of that, hemp is now federally legal in the US for the first time since 1937.
 But cannabis still isn’t completely legal in most US states, which means the majority of Americans aren’t free to light up quite yet.

 Luckily, there are plenty of fun ways to celebrate 4/20 while battling prohibition.
-Whether you’re in the mood to travel or you feel like throwing a 4/20-themed party for your friends, living in a prohibition state doesn’t have to ruin your fun.
+Whether you’re in the mood to enjoy a solo sesh or you feel like throwing a 4/20-themed party for your friends, living in a prohibition state doesn’t have to ruin your fun.
 Here’s how to celebrate no matter where you live.

-With 4/20 falling on a Saturday, cannabis enthusiasts could potentially book a quick stay at a cannabis-friendly hotel without having to use many (if any) of their precious vacation days.
+Look into booking a stay at a cannabis-friendly hotel.
 Whether you feel like spending the holiday in a treehouse, a penthouse, or a farmhouse, Airbnb features a wide variety of 420-friendly lodging in legal states.
 And if your budget allows, pro-cannabis boutique hotels, luxury lofts, and private cottages are popping up all over the world, from Ibiza to Denver to Negril.

 Sure, it won’t get you high, but consuming high-quality CBD products can be a super fun and relaxing way to enjoy 4/20.
 Hemp-derived CBD is a relatively low-risk way to get your chill on.
 (That said, it should be noted that CBD shipments are still being confiscated in certain states, like Idaho and Tennessee.)